MakeSchool-17/ios-app-tylerhoffs/ADD.md

 •Google Maps Api
 •Custom Flask Server
 •REST API from https://rwt.to/
+•Parse if users are implemented

 ####Screens
 •Splash/Intro screen - automatically move to the next screen.
-•Home/Map screen - map showing bus stations and their location - clicking on a bus station will move them to the next screen.
+•Home/Map screen - map showing stations and their location - Clicking on or searching their destination will take them to the next screen
-•Bus station screen - shows routes from bus station on a map.
+•Route screen - shows routes available from location to destination.

 ####Views / View Controllers/ Classes